cd606/tm_basic/README.md

 * Transaction-like requests and service components.

-* Nodes reading from and writing to a shared "chain" (linked list.)
+* Nodes reading from and writing to a shared "chain" (linked list).

 INSTALLATION NOTES: